realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

 Put `UserRequestBody` in `@requestBody` decorator to specify the format of request body.
-That is how we validate the format of email and password.
+That is how we validate the format of email and password fields.

-Because this API is used to create a regular user, we will assign `ViewOwnUser`, `CreateUser`, `UpdateOwnUser`, and `DeleteOwnUser` permissions to new user.
+Because this API is used to create a regular character, we will assign `ViewOwnUser`, `CreateUser`, `UpdateOwnUser`, and `DeleteOwnUser` permissions to the new character.

 We also need to create an API for login.